Neural Network Quantization for Microcontrollers: A Comprehensive Survey of Methods, Platforms, and Applications: Preliminaries

 \subsubsection{Symmetric Quantization}

 In symmetric quantization, it is assumed that the values follow a distribution centered around zero—commonly a Gaussian distribution.
 As a result, the minimum and maximum values are equal in magnitude but opposite in sign.
 The zero-point is fixed at zero, which simplifies hardware implementation and computation.
-Symmetric quantization can be further categorized into symmetric signed and symmetric unsigned quantization (see Fig.~\ref{fig:symmetric_asymmetric}).
+Symmetric quantization can be further categorized into symmetric signed (see Fig.~\ref{fig:symmetric_asymmetric}, left) and symmetric unsigned quantization (see Fig.~\ref{fig:symmetric_asymmetric}, center).

 \textbf{Symmetric Signed Quantization.} In this setting, values span both negative and positive ranges, making it particularly suitable for weight tensors.
 The scale \( s \) is computed based on the maximum absolute value in the tensor: